 Prizes will be awarded to the best entries from across England, Northern Ireland, Scotland and Wales in the following categories:

 Special: designated special school or unit.

-The winners will be invited to attend a prestigious awards ceremony in Central London, which will be held during Black History Month on 11 October 2017.
+The winners will be invited to attend a prestigious awards ceremony in Central London on 10 October 2017.
 The NASUWT will provide overnight accommodation at a top London hotel and appropriate travel and subsistence expenses for winning pupils, their parent/guardian and a teacher.
 Please note that for group entries a small number of pupils will be invited to represent the group.

 The closing date for entries is 10 July 2018.

 For more information on the competition, please visit NASUWT’s website.